Lee Mannion | Tuesday 22nd November, 2022

 All higher-rate taxpayers contributing to a pension get to keep hold of an extra £2,201.50/year minimum (assuming 5% contribution from qualifying earnings).

 Of course, the more you pay into your pension, the more you’ll save in tax.
-You save even more by using Salary sacrifice to trim your National Insurance.
+You save even more by using a salary sacrifice pension to trim your National Insurance.

 A quick example: if you earn £55,270 a year, you’re being taxed 40% on £5,000 of your earnings.
 That’s the amount you earn over the higher rate threshold of £50,270.